tcrimi/myxogast/README.md

 ## TODO
-* JSON parsing
+* move Splat out of SeqNode, and make it an attribute of the other types
 * HMM/Viterbi alignmed
-* modify Sequence to bit-pack bases (ATGCN- -> 3 bits, or 10 bases per u32)
+* modify Sequence to bit-pack bases (ATGCN- -> 3 bits, or 10 bases per u32) (?? is this worth the effort?)
-* modify Cell to allocate more bits to the score [DONE - 28 bits up from 16]